This post may contain affiliate links. Please read our disclosure policy.

 Make the dough.

-- Add the honey, yogurt or buttermilk, egg, room temperature butter, and risen starter to the bowl, and mix to combine.
+- In a stand mixer bowl (or a large bowl with a handheld mixer with dough hooks), add the honey, yogurt or buttermilk, egg, room temperature butter, and risen starter to the bowl.

 - Place the bowl in your stand mixer fitted with the dough hook and knead for about 5 minutes on medium-high speed or until the dough is smooth and stretchy, and appears to have lightened a bit in color.